 The most common test is the Anti-body test.
 Antibodies are produced by the body as a defense mechanism when it is exposed to an offending microbe.
 The specific type, onset, scale, and duration of antibody response varies by type of exposure and is also unique based on an individual’s genetic makeup.
 Different types of antibodies are produced, but the relevant ones in the case of COVID-19 are IgM and IgG.
 IgM antibodies are produced first, and IgG antibodies last longer.
 Antibodies, when present, generally confer some type of immunity or protection against future reinfection from the same agent.
 Antibodies are also specific, so if the exposure is dissimilar, then its utility may be limited.
 This is the case with influenza which varies from year to year, blunting the immunity response.
 Finally, antibodies have memory, some lasting for almost a lifetime in the case against measles, while others not.

 The COVID-19 antibody analysis identifies prior exposure or active infection with SARS-CoV-2 and identifies potential immunity.
 Production of antibodies for this specific virus strain takes about 8-10 days post-exposure.
 During this time a person may test negative and still be contagious with the virus.
 Currently all antibody tests require administration by a healthcare professional.
-Testing involves obtaining a blood sample at the point of care and applying that to a matrix cartridge.
-Results are typically available within 15-20mins.
-Antibodies tests are economical, fast, and useful for large scale screening from exposure.
+Testing involves obtaining a blood sample at the point of care.
+Antibodies tests are economical, and useful for large scale screening from exposure.
 Analysis is limited in early infection before antibody production or cases of weak immune response, which can result in false negative tests during which an individual may harbor the virus and be contagious.

 The clinical gold standard test for detecting the presence of SAR-COV-2 is a viral genetic PCR test.
 Viruses like other microbes contain genetic material in the form of DNA or a related compound called RNA which serve as a blueprint for the virus to copy itself.
 PCR, short for polymerase chain reaction, is a technical method which multiplies the amount of genetic material obtained in a sample so that it can be detected by the measuring instrument.
 This sensitive technique allows for even a just few virus particles to be identified.